lindattt/ainfo-project-v2/source/markup.rst

 Crossreferences
 ~~~~~~~~~~~~~~~~

-To put a tag on a header or a page:
+To put a tag on a header or title of a page:

 .. code-block:: rest